-How Water is Governed: Water Licences, Transfers, and Allocation
+Water Licences, Transfers, and Allocation

 What is a Water Licence?

-It’s important to note that there are also a number of basins in southern Alberta that are closed to new water licences.
+It is important to note that there are also a number of basins in southern Alberta that are closed to new water licences.
 Within these basins, tools available for the sharing of water are laid out in the Water Act.

 Transfer of a Water Allocation

 The Alberta government monitors this system through a number of control mechanisms.
-A transfer can only be considered where water is allocated under a licence and where an approved water management plan is in place that allows transfers, or through an order of the Lieutenant Governor in Council that authorizes the ability to transfer.
+A transfer can only be considered where water is allocated under a licence and where an approved water management plan is in place that allows transfers, or through an order of the Lieutenant Governor in Council, which authorizes the ability to transfer.
 A transfer can be reviewed by the Alberta government, which can withhold a percentage of the transferred water.
 In response to comments from Albertans on the potential long-term impact on the basic requirements for water, the Water Act specifically states that the rights related to household purposes and registrations for traditional agricultural uses are not subject to the transfer provisions.
 These rights will always remain attached to the land.

-Click here, for more information on the Administrative Guidelines for Transferring a Water Allocation.
+Click here for more information on the Administrative Guidelines for Transferring a Water Allocation.

 Water Allocations in Alberta (2010, by sector)